BestTimesToVisit.com Logo

 food

-Don't leave without trying 'roti' – a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian population.
-Also, seek out 'pom', a traditional dish made with grated 'pomtajer' root and chicken, often served at celebrations.
-Ask your guesthouse for their favorite local eatery for authentic flavors.
+Don't leave Suriname without trying 'roti' – a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian influence.
+Also, be adventurous and sample 'pom', a traditional dish made with grated tayer root and chicken, often served at celebrations.
+For a refreshing local drink, try 'koeskoes' or a fresh fruit juice from one of the many street vendors.

 safety